 |Performance prior to 10/24/16 for Class I-shares reflects the performance, fees, and expenses of the Investor Class of the predecessor fund Schroder International Alpha Fund.
 If Class I fees and expenses were reflected, performance would have differed.
 SI performance is calculated from 12/19/85.|

 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.

 Important Risks: Investing involves risk, including the possible loss of principal.
-There is no guarantee a fund will achieve its stated objective.
 Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
-These risks may be greater for investments in emerging markets. ● Small- and mid-cap securities can have greater risks and volatility than large-cap securities. ● The consideration of certain ESG factors may limit the number of investment opportunities available to the Fund, which may lead it to underperform funds that are not subject to such criteria.
+These risks may be greater for investments in emerging markets or if the Fund focuses in a particular geographic region or country. ● Small- and mid-cap securities can have greater risks and volatility than large-cap securities.

 The views expressed herein are those of Schroder Investment Management North America Inc. (Schroders) are for informational purposes only, and are subject to change based on prevailing market, economic, and other conditions.
 They may not reflect the views of Hartford Funds or any other sub-adviser to our funds and should not be construed as research or investment advice or as an offer or solicitation to buy or sell any security.